xHookman/Scandalous-Soundboard/README.md

 # Scandalous Soundboard

-A scandalous soundboard compatible with Fabric for Minecraft 1.19.2 client and server side !Explanation :
+A scandalous soundboard compatible with Fabric for Minecraft 1.19.2 client and server side !
+(Tested on Windows 11)

+Explanation :

 - Copy the jar in your mods folder
 - Create a new folder named "Soundboard" (it will be automatically created)